wang-arthur/arthurzwang.com/_pages/teaching/student-work.md

 sort_order: reverse
 ---

-Note: All student work has been posted with permission.
-Rights remain with the authors & students are free to withdraw their permission anytime.
+This page features some excellent work students have produced in my classes (a non-exhaustive collection!).
+All projects have been posted with permission.
+Rights remain with the students, who are free to withdraw their permission anytime.